mvac7/fR3eL_VDP_SPRITES_Lib/docs/HOWTO.md

 ## 1 Description

-Open Source library with functions to directly access to sprites of the TMS9918A.
+C Library functions for directly accessing sprite attributes from the TMS9918A/28A/29A video processor.

-Provides a set of specific functions to handle Sprites such as positioning, color, pattern assignment, visibility and EarlyClock.
+Provides a set of sprite-specific functions, including positioning, color, pattern mapping, visibility, and set EarlyClock (horizontal shift left 32 pixels.).

-It is complemented with the [VDP_TMS9918A_MSXBIOS Library](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib), necessary for the initialization of the screen and sprites mode.
+This library need and complemented by one of the VDP TMS9918A access libraries from the fR3eL project:
+- for all environments [VDP_TMS9918A](https://github.com/mvac7/SDCC_TMS9918A_Lib) Library.
+(Fast but takes up more space).
+- for only ROM and MSX BASIC (Use BIOS) [VDP_TMS9918A_MSXBIOS](https://github.com/mvac7/fR3eL_VDP_TMS9918A_MSXBIOS_Lib) Library.
+(Small but slow).

 You can combine the use of this library's functions with the PUTSPRITE function included in the VDP_TMS9918A library, which allows for a more agile way of initializing a Sprite.

-This library is designed for use only with the VDP TMS9918A.
+This library is designed to be used only with TMS9918A VDP Sprites.
 It can be used in Graphic 3 mode (Screen 4) on the V9938 or higher, but will not display correctly, as the color mapping and EarlyClock functions will not work because they must write to a separate color table.
 This functionality has not been added to this library to keep its size small.

-It uses MSX BIOS functions, so it is designed to develop applications in ROM or MSXBASIC environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.
+You can use this library to develop applications for ROM, MSXBASIC or MSX-DOS environments, using the Small Device C Compiler [(SDCC)](http://sdcc.sourceforge.net/) cross compiler.

 These libraries are part of the [MSX fR3eL Project](https://github.com/mvac7/SDCC_MSX_fR3eL).